nwhetsell/csound-api/README.md

     ```

 6. Close the scheme editor, and then choose Product > Run or press <kbd>Command</kbd>-<kbd>R</kbd> to run csound-api’s tests in Xcode.

+### On Windows

+To run the Jasmine tests in Visual Studio:

+1. `cd` to the csound-api folder and run
+    ```sh
+    node-gyp rebuild --debug && node-gyp configure -- -f msvs
+    ```
+to create a debug version of csound-api and a Visual Studio solution at csound-api/build/binding.sln.

+2. Open the Visual Studio solution, select the csound-api project in the Solution Explorer, press <kbd>Alt</kbd>-<kbd>Enter</kbd> to open the csound-api Property Pages, select C/C++ in the list on the left, and add the path to Boost to the semicolon-separated list of Additional Include Directories.

+3. Choose File > Add > Existing Project, select the Node.js executable in the dialog that appears, and then click Open.
+The Node.js executable is usually at C:\Program Files\nodejs\node.exe, and you can determine the path to the Node.js executable by running `where node` in Command Prompt.

+4. Select the Node.js executable in the Solution Explorer, and press <kbd>Alt</kbd>-<kbd>Enter</kbd> to view its properties.

+5. Set the Arguments to Jasmine’s path, enclosed in quotes.
+In general, you can determine this path by running in Command Prompt
+    ```batch
+    echo "%APPDATA%\npm\node_modules\jasmine\bin\jasmine.js"
+    ```

+6. Add an environment variable named JASMINE_CONFIG_PATH with a value of the relative path from Node.js to the csound-api test script.
+To quickly determine this path, `cd` to the csound-api folder and run
+    ```batch
+    python -c "import os, subprocess; print(os.path.relpath(os.path.join(os.getcwd(), 'spec', 'csound-api-spec.js'), subprocess.check_output(['where', 'node'])))"
+    ```

+7. Choose Debug > Start Debugging or press <kbd>F5</kbd> to run csound-api’s tests in Visual Studio.

 ## Contributing